Previous digital signature standard expires next month

 • having a specified point O.

 Working over real numbers, smoothness can be specified in terms of derivatives.
-But that does smoothness mean working over a finite field?
+But what does smoothness mean working over a finite field?
 You take the derivative equations from the real case and extend them by analogy to other fields.
 You can “differentiate” polynomials in settings where you can’t take limits by defining derivatives algebraically.
 (The condition 4a³ + 27b² ≠ 0 above is to guarantee smoothness.)

 Informally, projective means we add “points at infinity” as necessary to make things more consistent.
 Formally, we’re not actually working with pairs of coordinates (xy) but equivalence classes of triples of coordinates (x, yz).
 You can usually think in terms of pairs of values, but the extra value is there when you need it to deal with points at infinity.
 More on that here.